prof-rossetti/software-dev-exercise/README.md

-# Starter Repository for Quality Control Exercise
+# Starter Repository for Software Development Exercise

 Student instructions (feel free to remove this section later, as desired):